melvinkcx/fastapi-events/README.md

 ### Handle events locally

 The flexibility of `fastapi-events` allows us to customise how the events should be handled.
-For starter, you might want to handle your events locally.
+For starters, you might want to handle your events locally.

 ```python
 # ex: in handlers.py